 Overview

 Multiple myeloma (MM) is a plasma cell disease characterized by the growth of clonal plasma cells in the bone marrow.
 The purpose of this study is to assess the safety and toxicity of ABBV-453 in adult participants with relapsed/refractory (R/R) MM.
 Adverse events and change in disease activity will be assessed.
 ABBV-453 is an investigational drug being developed for the treatment of R/R MM.
-This study will include a dose escalation phase to determine the best dose of ABBV-453.
-Approximately 21 adult participants with R/R MM will be enrolled in the study in approximately 12 sites worldwide.
-Participants will receive oral ABBV-453 tablets once daily (QD) in 28-day cycles.
+Part 1 will be a monotherapy dose escalation phase to determine the best dose of ABBV-453.
+In Part 2, participants are placed in 1 of 3 groups called treatment arms.
+Each group receives a different treatment.
+Approximately 28 to 48 adult participants in Part 1 and 150 to 312 adult participants in Part 2 with R/R MM will be enrolled in the study in approximately 70 sites worldwide.
+In Part 1 and the Japan Cohort, Participants will receive oral ABBV-453 tablets once daily (QD) in 28-day cycles.
+In Part 2, Arm 1, participants will receive continuous doses of oral ABBV-453 tablets QD in combination with oral dexamethasone tablets once weekly in 28-day cycles.
+In Part 2, Arm 2, participants will receive continuous doses of oral ABBV-453 tablets QD in combination with subcutaneous injections of daratumumab every 1 to 4 weeks and oral dexamethasone tablets once weekly in, 28-day cycles.
+In Part 2, Arm 3, participants will receive continuous doses of oral ABBV-453 tablets QD in combination with subcutaneous injections of daratumumab every 1 to 4 weeks, oral lenalidomide capsules QD on Days 1-21, and oral dexamethasone tablets once weekly, in 28-day cycles.
 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at an approved institution (hospital or clinic).
 The effect of the treatment will be frequently checked by medical assessments, blood tests, and side effects.

 Full Title of Study: “First-in-Human Study of the BCL-2 Inhibitor ABBV-453 in Biomarker-Selected Subjects With Relapsed or Refractory Multiple Myeloma”